Who is Osborne Meese?

 Board members unable to participate at an in-person session, may also complete the online courses to count towards 75% completion.
 Those organizations with confirmed 75% completion (either in-person or online) will be eligible:

-- To apply for a 2-hour coaching session with a nonprofit consultant to provide specialized board governance training and development.
+- To apply for a 2-hour coaching session with a nonprofit consultant (see below) to provide specialized board governance training and development.

 - For a chance to win a $1,000 grant prize during Richland Gives, if they also participate in Richland Gives.